stantonius/craigstantondotcom2.0/README.md

 # craigstantondotcom2.0
-Craig's new and improved website, this time on
+Craig's new and improved website, this time using Flask on GCP

 ### This website was build for two purposes: